-Short for application programming interface.
+Application programming interface.
 How software interacts with other software.
 Do not spell out.

 app vs. application

 Smart devices like phones and tablets have apps, computers have applications.
 App can also be a shortened form of application.
 To the security industry, they are all computer programs.